internago-ab/docio-site/src/pages/index.md

     - title: Access 24/7
       link: /payroll
       text: >
         Access your payroll data and employee data at any time and from anywhere thanks to our mobile device login and real time notifications.
 lists:
-  listsHeading: Manage your payroll across multiple international markets with one online interface.
+  listsHeading: Manage your payroll across multiple international markets with one
+    online interface.
   listsDescription: Payroll portal
   image: /img/international.jpg
-  alt: "image description"
+  alt: image description
   listItem:
     - text: Gross up calculations
     - text: Payments